Drs. Cassel

 We perform complete and thorough routine and medical eye examinations for people of all ages using a variety of advanced instruments and techniques which make it possible to diagnose conditions both inside and outside the eye.

+Dr. Cassel performs both routine and medical eye exams.
 During a routine eye exam, an eye doctor reviews your medical history and completes a series of tests to determine the health of your eyes.
 The information from an eye exam may lead to prescriptions or medical procedures.
 Eye examinations should take place periodically.

 We recommend the following guidelines: